 Mondialpol, which operates 14 cash centres in Italy has opted to further study the design for a mobile cash centre.

 The solution is based on three standard containers, which makes it flexible and easy to transport.
-The first container includes the entrance, a transfer safe and workstations for in- and outflows; the second accommodates 8 counting and authentication positions; the third hosts the vault and a WC.
-The centre is modular and other features can be added: mobile ATMs installed on dedicated armoured trucks (pictured opposite); a ‘Bank on the Road’ truck which is an armoured vehicle fitted with smart safes, that can collect deposits from retailers and deliver them to the mobile cash centre.
+The first container includes the entrance, a transfer Secure container for storing money and valuables, with high resistance to breaking and entering.
+More and workstations for in- and outflows; the second accommodates 8 counting and The process of proving that a banknote or security document is genuine.
+More positions; the third hosts the Safe; strong room.
+A place reinforced with special security measures where high-value objects and documents are safeguarded.
+In central banks, banknotes and other objects are safeguarded in vaults.
+More and a WC.
+The centre is modular and other features can be added: mobile ATMs installed on dedicated armoured trucks (pictured opposite); a ‘Bank on the Road’ truck which is an A vehicle armoured with iron or steel plates that protect the people and objects inside.
+More fitted with smart safes, that can collect deposits from retailers and deliver them to the mobile cash centre.

 The mobile cash centre is also equipped with support systems and devices such as CCTV, access control, server, LAN and wifi, security systems, air conditioning, WC, which enable it to operate autonomously and in accordance with security standards, throughout the emergency.

 The activation of the MCC can take place within 48h.
 It is sustained by support functions such as:

 - Crisis Committee a working group gathering key company representatives with defined tasks and roles

 - Recognition Team: a dedicated team, whose role is to reach the area -previously defined – in order to asses its availability and its viability

 - Security Squad: a dedicated team, whose aim is to create and protect a 24h safe area around the MCC.
 The team, with work and rest shifts, is positioned in a dedicated armoured Container too.